Jason-Les/trezor-simple-sign/README.md

 ## Future work
 I wanted to get a very basic version up ASAP, so there is still additional work to be done.
 I intend to do the following:

--Add support for p2sh and wrapped segwit addresses -Accept multiple inputs and allow multiple outputs -Automatcially pull UTXOs from specified signing address -Enable mainnet support
+- Add support for p2sh and wrapped segwit addresses
+- Accept multiple inputs and allow multiple outputs
+- Automatcially pull UTXOs from specified signing address
+- Enable mainnet support